vrothenberg/OptiFit/README.md

 # OptiFit AI

 **OptiFit AI** is a wellness and performance optimization app designed to provide personalized health insights, streamline fitness tracking, and enhance user well-being through AI-driven recommendations.
-Currently in the **design stage**, this project emphasizes thoughtful planning and a solid foundation for scalable development.
+The project is now in the **implementation stage** with a monorepo structure containing both backend microservices and a React Native frontend.

 ---